kristianmandrup/oauth_assist/README.md

 provider_builder.configure_providers
 ```

+## View helpers and localization

+The gem now takes the form of an engine and includes a basic signup view in both `ERB` and `HAML` formats.
+You can use this view as a base to suit your own needs.

 ## Important notice

-This gem has not yet been thoroughly tested.
-Please help out by trying it out and patching it where necessary...
+This gem has not yet been tested and currently has no specs (test cases).
+Please help out by trying it out and patching it where necessary... and submit some nice specs!

 Thanks!

 ## Contributing to oath_assist